 Communicate with your VoIP service provider because the profile settings are subject to the capabilities of the VoIP service provider.
 For example, if some of your features and codecs are not supported by your VoIP service provider, they will not work even if they are enabled or selected in the SIP profile.

 You can edit the default SIP profiles but you cannot delete them.

 To configure a SIP profile

-- 1. Go to Gateway > SIP > Profile and click New. - 2.
-Configure the following fields:
+- 1. Go to Gateway > SIP > Profile.

+- 2. Click New.

+- 3. Select Trunk.

+4. Configure the following fields: